Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Buffington Mohr McNeal is a fee-only firm located in central Boise.
 On staff, you'll find two certified financial planners (CFPs), one certified public accountant (CPA) and one chartered financial analyst (CFA).

-This firm has almost twice as many non-high-net-worth individuals in its client base than their high-net-worth counterparts.
-However, the latter occupies the majority of the firm's AUM.
+This firm works primarily with non-high-net-worth individuals but also serves high-net-worth individuals, as well.
+The latter account for the majority of the firm's AUM.
 Businesses, charitable organizations, government entities and retirement plans are also typical clients of the firm.
-There is no minimum investment requirement here.
+The firm, which does not impose a minimum investment or account size requirement, is also ranked among the top advisors in the state.

 Buffington Mohr McNeal Background